axelvaldez/radical-companies/_posts/rstartups/2022-05-17-rBuddyNeighbor.markdown

   </ul>

 <h1>Mom-and-Pops (1/26/2019)</h1>
  <p>During a conversation, Minesh Patel brought up the use case of a local mom-and-pop store who may deliver a request themselves.
 It could be that they know the requester as a neighbor or as a regular customer.
 Or the requestor lives within their back route and they can easily deliver it on the way home.
-This would fit within the model. (?)</p>
+This would fit within the model. (?)<a href="#en04"><sup id="bm04">&hairsp;&nabla;&hairsp;</sup></a></p>
  <p>The neighbor-owner cannot charge or add a surcharge for the delivery itself.
 Tips are not allowed.
 So, she&rsquo;s simply being a Buddy to a Neighbor.</p>
  <p>This could be <span class="_quotespan">gamed&rdquo; if the Neighbor-owner hires one or more people to deliver these requests.
 This would go against the principle of connecting people IRL.
 A &ldquo;delivery boy</span> would not make the kind of connection we are aiming for between neighbors.</p>